Firstly make sure that you have a hamster first aid kit available at all times. Click here to check out the hamster first aid kit.

 Try adding fruit and vegetables (like lettuce or dandelion leaves) to the hamster’s food or orally give the hamster one drop of vegetable oil (like for example olive oil).
 Repeat this process for two days.
 Make sure that the hamster always has access to fresh clean water.

-A hamster's rectal prolapse / hamster's prolapsed rectum is an illness where the hamster's portion of its rectum will be seen coming out from the hamster's anus.
+A hamster rectal prolapse / hamster prolapsed rectum is a condition where the hamster's portion of its rectum will be seen coming out from the hamster's anus.
 This problem can be solved by a good vet that treats small mammals.

 The vet will replace the prolapsed section of the bowel under general anesthesia and then he will apply a purse-string suture to the anus to prevent re-occurrence of the prolapsed rectum.
 Another option is to remove the prolapsed section of the hamster if it has been badly damaged.
 'Ruta' and 'AEsculus' can help in the replacement of such lesions.

 Hamster diabetes is commonly found in dwarf hamsters especially in campbell's hamsters.
 Diabetes is often hereditary.
 Some of the symptoms of a hamster with diabetes are: hamster drinking excessively, hamster losing fur on the stomach area and on the hands, excessive urinating, the hamster all of a sudden sleeping more than usual, hamster doing excessive exercise, hamster with a sudden weight loss / gain and the hamster trembling.

 Feeding a sugar free diet will help the hamster.
 Commercially processed food treats and fresh fruit should be avoided because they may contain fructose.
 You should incorporate more protein into a diabetic hamster’s diet.
 A pedialyte solution in the hamster's water bottle, will help the hamster not to dehydrate.